lainie-ftw/temporal-failure-proof-python/03-module-03/assignment.md

 ## Step 1: Setup

-1. In [button label="Terminal 1" background="#444CE7"](tab-0), run the included script that will start three things: 1) the `account_api` we used before, 2) the Temporal worker we used before, and 3) a new API called `money_transfer_api` that helps to facilitate communication between a new UI and money transfer actions - which are in this case Temporal Workflow actions.
+In [button label="Terminal 1" background="#444CE7"](tab-0), run the included script that will start three things:
+1. the `account_api` we used before
+2. the Temporal worker we used before
+3. a new API called `money_transfer_api` that helps to facilitate communication between a new UI and money transfer actions - which are, in this case, Temporal Workflow actions.
 ```bash,run
 ./start_services.sh
 ```